Tripp County to hand count election ballots

 According to election results from the last midterm election in 2018, Tripp County voters cast 2,489 votes in the governor’s race.
 In the 2020 election, Tripp County voters cast 2,696 votes in the U.S. President race.

-According to the minutes, Rick Wieble and Jessica Pollman with the South Dakota Canvassing Group joined the Tripp County Commission meeting by Zoom.
+According to the Oct.
+11 county board minutes, Rick Wieble and Jessica Pollman with the South Dakota Canvassing Group joined the Tripp County Commission meeting by Zoom.

+DeSersa said no one has presented any evidence of errors in the voting tabulation by machine.

+And, “no matter how much you tell them (election doubters) the (tabulation) machine is not connected to the internet, they don’t (listen),” DeSersa said.

 The South Dakota Canvassing Group organized after Mike Lindell held a cyber symposium at the South Dakota Military Heritage Alliance in Sioux Falls in August 2021.
 That group worked with lawmakers with the South Dakota Freedom Caucus to sign an “election integrity” letter and hold a public meeting on elections in South Dakota.